TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 * Select a DB instance which is created, to find its detail setting.
 Instances that are not associated with floating IP are not allowed for external access.
 * Go to [Detail Settings] and [Access Information] of an instance to check accessible domain information.
-* Database instances of which floating IP is not ‘Enabled’ cannot be accessed from outside.
+* DB instances of which floating IP is not ‘Enabled’ cannot be accessed from outside.

 ![instance_detail_0_en](https://static.toastoven.net/prod_rds/21.09.14/instance_detail_0_en.png)